MicrosoftDocs/sdk-api/sdk-api-src/content/recapis/nf-recapis-clonecontext.md

 ---
 UID: NF:recapis.CloneContext
 title: CloneContext function
-author: windows-driver-content
+author: windows-sdk-content
 description: Creates a recognizer context that contains the same settings as the original.
 The new recognizer context does not include the ink or recognition results of the original.
 old-location: tablet\clonecontext.htm
 old-project: tablet
 ms.assetid: 0a16d012-1d88-4dfb-a1a0-44a842d9ee1d
-ms.author: windowsdriverdev
+ms.author: windowssdkdev
-ms.date: 5/21/2018
+ms.date: 05/24/2018
 ms.keywords: 0a16d012-1d88-4dfb-a1a0-44a842d9ee1d, CloneContext, CloneContext function [Tablet PC], recapis/CloneContext, tablet.clonecontext
-ms.prod: windows-hardware
+ms.prod: windows
-ms.technology: windows-devices
+ms.technology: windows-sdk
 ms.topic: function
 req.header: recapis.h
 req.include-header: